 With the evolving technology and its large scale adoption of businesses choosing to transact online, network security threats keep rising.
 It’s a hard truth.

-In today’s ever-evolving IT landscape and the app-driven world, businesses cannot afford to overlook or under emphasise the importance of ensuring protecting their assets that include network, applications, systems and devices.
+In today’s ever-evolving IT landscape and the app-driven world, businesses cannot afford to overlook or under emphasise the importance of protecting their assets, including networks, applications, systems and devices.
 With attackers getting better and more innovative, network security threats exploited by threat actors could bring businesses to a screeching halt.
 We saw these threats taken advantage of in the case of Norsk Hydro and other multinationals where production systems were hit.

 Security threats can affect and interfere with critical business resources, undermine computer networks, and compromise sensitive data.
 Understanding what these threats are, in what forms they come, and their solutions will better equip companies to build effective responses against systemic attacks while safeguarding their networks.

-In this blog, we will describe what network security threats our teams identify while performing penetration testing or ethical hacking simulation exercises and how best to deal with them.
-You will also get to see instances where network attacks occurred and relevant solutions to prevent such occurrences in your environment.
+This blog will describe what network security threats our teams identify while performing penetration testing or ethical hacking simulation exercises and how best to deal with them.
+You will also see instances where network attacks occurred and relevant solutions to prevent such occurrences in your environment.

 What are network security threats?

-Network security threats are potential opportunities that could be exploited by attackers to cause harm by gaining unauthorised access to systems and resources.
-The objective (usually the last stage of a kill chain) behind cyber attacks is usually to steal data and actualise other malicious aims.
+Network security threats are potential opportunities that attackers could exploit to cause harm by gaining unauthorised access to systems and resources.
+The objective (usually the last stage of a kill chain) behind cyber attacks is to steal data and actualise other malicious aims.

-A company’s network security is at most risk when there are vulnerabilities in their assets such as systems, networks and applications.
+A company’s network security is at most risk when vulnerabilities in its assets, such as systems, networks and applications.
 The security threats affecting these assets pose increasing risks when businesses aren’t aware of such weaknesses.
 With the introduction of cloud computing, cloud security risks are ever-increasing an organisation’s exposure to multiple services and software online.
-Malicious threat actors have more time at their hands during such situations, allowing them to take advantage of these security weaknesses to infiltrate into businesses.
+Malicious threat actors have more time on their hands during such situations, allowing them to exploit these security weaknesses to infiltrate businesses.